sweisss/sweisss.github.io/index.md

 View the project on [GitHub](https://github.com/sweisss/RxWatch)

 ### Intro to Security
-A GitHub repo containing a colleciton of projects for CS370 - Intro to Security at Oregon State University - Ecampus, Fall 2023.
+A GitHub repo containing a colleciton of projects for CS 370 - Intro to Security at Oregon State University - Ecampus, Fall 2023.

 View the project on [GitHub](https://github.com/sweisss/CS370-Intro_to_Security)